DigitalDenCloud/digitaldencloud.github.io/_posts/2024/2024-07-14-build-genai-integrated-serverless-contact-forms-for-static-websites-with-aws-lambda-api-gateway-bedrock-and-ses.md

 ### Hands-On With Lambda

-To configure AWS Lambda for your serverless contact form solution, you will follow these steps:
+To configure AWS Lambda for your serverless contact form solution, you will follow these tasks:

 1. Create and configure a Lambda function
 2. Set up function settings